Blessed Nest Organic Nesting Review

 Despite awesome eco-friendly materials, the cover can feel rough initially, but after a few uses, it tends to soften.
 However, don't expect a plush and cozy exterior.
 While plush surfaces are divine, we value support for the baby over a plush cover that causes the baby to sink.

 The pillow lost some height during our testing with a shape that is initially stiffer but loosens with continual use.
 This support evolution seemed to adjust to growing babies and their changing needs of support.

 Ease of Cleaning

-Unlike the interior pillows of the Boppy Original and the Boppy Nursing Pillow which can be machine-washed and dried, the Nesting Pillow can only be spot cleaned with mild soap.
-It is also recommended to place it into the drier on medium for 20 minutes once every few months to keep it sanitized and free of dust mites.
+Unlike the interior pillows of the Boppy Bare Naked and the Boppy Nursing Pillow which can be machine-washed and dried, the Nesting Pillow can only be spot cleaned with mild soap.
+Luckily, the cover repels liquids so the interior pillow may not get as dirty as it would if it absorbed them.
+They also recommended placing it in the dryer on medium for 20 minutes once every few months to keep it sanitized and free of dust mites.

 The Blessed Nest's slipcover fits snugly on the pillow but is loose enough so that reassembling it is hassle-free.
 The exterior slipcover can be machine washed and dried.